 Submission and Deadlines

-- If you miss the April 22 deadline for judging but would still like us to make your poster publicly available on our website, email Sarah by May 2.
+- If you miss the April 10 deadline for judging and showcase printing but would still like us to share your poster on the Bass Connections website, you can submit your poster using the same online form by May 4.

 Helpful Resources

-- Watch these videos: Tips for Effective Academic Posters, Making a Better Research Poster and How to Create a Better Research Poster in Less Time.
+- Check out Eric Monson’s Effective Academic Posters and Effective Data Visualization videos.
+You can also browse these video resources: Making a Better Research Poster and How to Create a Better Research Poster in Less Time.

 Guidance for Creating Your Poster